Agaricus > Agaricus arvensis

 Habitat

-These are mainly found on lawns and other grassy areas in the front range cities and plains.
+These are mainly found on lawns and other grassy areas in the front range cities and the plains.
 On wet years they can be found up into the Ponderosa pine foothills.
 They are a very common lawn mushroom most of the summer.
 Typically appearing June through August.

 Description

 Agaricus arvensis stains yellow slightly on the edges where bruised or cut when fresh.
 It's a rather large mushroom with the cogwheel veil.
-It has a thin skirted ring.
+It has a thin skirted ring at maturity.
 They can be larger than most other Agaricus species found on lawns.
 They are very similar to Agaricus didymus only growing in the city on lawns rather than in the woods most of the time.
 Both mushrooms show a cogwheel veil and look nearly identical in appearance at first.
 Agaricus didymus however turns more of a golden brown with age and smells more almond like.
 A. arvensis smells slightly almond, cherry and pleasant.

 Location